ihsn/SDCPractice/sdcMicro.rst

 2 and 6), some variation also exists in the computation times.

 ..
 NOTE::
+	Computation time in the table in
+	`Appendix D <appendices.html#Appendix D: Execution Times for Multiple Scenarios Tested using Selected Sample Data>`__ includes recalculating
-	Computation time in the table in Appendix D includes recalculating the risk after applying the anonymization methods, which is automatically done in sdcMicro when using standard methods/functions.
+	the risk after applying the anonymization methods, which is automatically done in sdcMicro when using standard methods/functions.